METALS-Copper rises on solid China data, stimulus hopes

 Lau added there might be risks that industrial production may see some headwinds in May due to weak exports markets, but added that the economy opening up in United States and Europe should soon limit the downside impact.

-Meanwhile, U.S. President Donald Trump is open to negotiations on another possible stimulus bill, while China acknowledged earlier this week the need for more fiscal stimulus for its economy.
+Meanwhile, U.S. President Donald Trump is open to negotiations on another possible stimulus bill, while China acknowledged this week the need for more fiscal stimulus for its economy.

 * CHINA ALUMINIUM: China’s aluminium output rose 1.5% in April from a year earlier, official data showed, and hit a 10-month high on a daily basis as a rapid rebound in prices kept smelter operating rates high.

-* LEAD: French metals producer Recylex its Weser-Metall lead production plant in Germany had filed for insolvency amid falling metal demand.
+* LEAD: France’s Recylex said its Weser-Metall lead production plant in Germany had filed for insolvency amid falling demand.

-* U.S.-CHINA: Trump suggested he could cut ties with the China, signalling a further deterioration in their relationship.
+* U.S.-CHINA: Trump suggested he could cut ties with China, signalling a further deterioration in their relationship.

-“This is not really something the industry want to see at this time.
-China and the United States are still in the middle of recovery and China is grappling with a second wave.
+“This is not really something the industry want to see at this time...
 If it develops into a form of tariffs (row), it will impact commodities demand,” Lau said.

 * For the top stories in metals and other news, click or

-$1 = 7.1007 yuan Reporting by Mai Nguyen; editing by Uttaresh.V and Rashmi Aich
+$1 = 7.1003 yuan Reporting by Mai Nguyen; editing by Rashmi Aich and Jason Neely